My mission is to empower Queer and Trans folks with spiritual tools and techniques for personal transformation and healing in community.

 We’re always, already manifesting something.
 As we examine areas of our life, we can ask: Does this feel life-giving, fruitful and expansive?
 Or does it feel draining, thorny, and restrictive?

 There’s a lot of unhelpful messaging out there about manifestation.
 It’s become a buzzword in many “spiritual spaces”, but often reflects nothing more than dressed up consumerism.
 Part of my work is to help (re)activate your imagination to think beyond the dreams you’re being sold.
 Our minds are constantly bombarded by content designed to promote spiritual bypassing, emotional denial, unhealthy “beauty” standards (rooted in ableism, ageism, fatphobia, and racism), scarcity mindsets, and an overall culture of competition.
 There are big, powerful corporations that profit from your disempowerment, self-doubt, and fear.
-Billions of dollars are spent on advertising and messaging designed to sow weeds in your mind — and those same corporate entities coincidentally peddle “weed killer”.
+Billions of dollars are spent on advertising and messaging designed to make you feel disconnected from yourself and others, and thereby more easily influenced.
 The whole manifestation game is rigged.
 So it’s understandable and valid if you’ve been feeling unsuccessful, so far <3

 When we get into alignment with our self, others, and our planet in the present moment, we sow good seeds that grow into the future.
 Whatever takes root in your mind now will be what you harvest later.
 Many great spiritual Teachers have taught this principle in one way or another, and I practice it in my own life.
 If you’re interested in learning how to use the spiritual principles behind manifestation, let’s chat.